 The key here is ‘upon request’.
 In my experience, I have not a single instance where patients have requested an electronic copy of their health information.

 Provide patients the ability to view online, download, and transmit their health information within four business days of the information being

 If you notice here, the words ‘upon request’ have been eliminated.
 Let’s examine and dissect what the Stage 2 Measure states.
 The measure is split into two parts:

 - More than 50% of all unique patients seen by the EP during the EHR reporting period are provided timely (available to the patient within 4 business days after the information is available to the EP) online access to their health information.

 - More than 5% of all unique patients seen by the EP during the EHR reporting period (or their authorized 4 representatives) view, download, or transmit to a third party their health information.

 This Measure will be left to individual interpretation by both the certifying authority as well as the EHR Vendor.
 Every vendor has a unique way of presenting information and the implementation will vary.
 It will be easiest for vendors that have an integrated Patient Portal system.
 This way, the entire measure can be ‘automated’ without requiring the provider to do anything at all.

 The second part of this measure will be tricky.
-How do you require and ensure that at least 5% patients view, download, or transmit to a third party their health information?
+How do you require and ensure that at least 5% of patients view, download, or transmit to a third-party their health information?
 What if your patient population does not have online access?
 Who can be defined as a ‘third party’?